Fabricatable-Machines/FabricateEDM/README.md

  - Stainless steel 1mm thick - 1.5mm brass electrode: Feedrate: 0.3mm/m, plungerate: ?, wear ratio: 2 **Don't use these settings, only for reference**

 ### Open questions and todos:
-* Get de-ionized water
+* Get more de-ionized water [Biltema](https://www.biltema.no/bil---mc/bilbatterier/batteritilbehor/destillert-vann-4-liter-2000054547)
-* Figure out what to use for a “bath”, can we print ABS and seal with acetone?
-* CAD a tool mount for the ulitmaker XY-platform
-* Print tool and part holder
-* Do we need a custom postprocessor for the gcode?
+* Test re-use of water using a funnel and some filters (what grade?)
 * Can we live tune the feed speed using the spark feedback from the powercore, (using a separate microcontroller?
-Do we need another firmware?)
-* Get a US 110V transformer [300w from kjell.com](https://www.kjell.com/no/produkter/elektro-og-verktoy/stromadaptrer/acac-stromadapter/230-110-v-omformer-p44098) should be enough for typical feed rate //[source dev on discord](https://discord.com/channels/813870433165508688/1136460259809034363/1205999920125841528)
-* 24V PSU for enable and to supply motherboard ([quickstart guide says to not use printer as 24V source](https://youtu.be/FpUhpkBXa6Q?si=DlgyjV4E4XxyUong)
+* Make/find a place for the machine at bitraf, label it properly.
+* Write bitraf wiki-guide on how to use, programs needed and settings